 - Golden Key Spring Study Abroad Scholarship

-- FIE Sharif Rahman Scholarship – once accepted to the program you gain access to FIE’s online system, which is where you will submit your application for this scholarship
+- FIE Sharif Rahman Scholarship – once accepted to an FIE program in Dublin or London you gain access to FIE’s online system, which is where you will submit your application for this scholarship

 - Deadlines: Typically November 15 for Spring awards, March 15 for Summer awards, and July 1 for Fall awards